 Will my insurance company cover the cost of a utility company related surge?

 Not all surges are created equal according to most insurance policies.
-Ones created by a lightning event are generally covered.
-Not so much if it's caused by a utility company .
-In that case the utility company has insurance to cover your losses.
-This is a common event.
-It happens for a number of reasons.
-When powering grids down for maintenance or repairs a fluctuation will happen in voltage.
-Also transformers are prone to failing causing surges generating irregular and spikes in voltage.
+They can be caused by a lightning event or a utility company .
+In this case the utility company has insurance to cover your losses.
+When powering grids are down for maintenance or repairs a fluctuation may occur causing an influx voltage.
+Transformers are prone to failing causing surges generating irregular and spikes in voltage.
 A good public adjuster can navigate either of these situations.
 Contact us to get in touch with an insurance expert that can walk you through this journey.

 These last bits of information are something every property owner should be aware of, no matter the type of claim.
 The adjuster your insurance will send you has no training in construction or estimating.
 Relying on their opinion is the same as relying on your auto mechanic or barber on what it would cost to fix your damaged property.
 It’s also never the obligation of an insurance company to make sure that any repair restores the resale values of your property.
 Your insurance company's only obligation is to pay the claim.
 You should seek expert advice on how to have a successful insurance claim outcome.